a-matcho/Trivter/README.md

 ..not sure why I chose Trivia about birds, but if you think about it long enough the bad puns start taking up space in your head.

 GPT-3 API: https://openai.com/api/ <- Requires an account

+This project does not come with a key for running the OpenAI API, thus requiring your own account to generate a key.